Choyumii/ID-Assignment-1---Chong-Yue-Ming/README.md

 The website has so far been tested in Google Chrome and Microsoft Edge

-# ● Is the website developed as close to what was proposed in the wireframe and
+# ● Is the website developed as close to what was proposed in the wireframe and documentation?

-# documentation?
+There are a bit of differences, but the website overall followed the

 # ● Is the navigation structure sound?